Website Accessibility: Learning the Languages

 • In the context of website accessibility, it is important to mention “Accessible Rich Internet Applications” or ARIA.
 It works well with HTML and HTML5 because it assists with dynamic and interactive content like “click here” or other call to action buttons.
 ARIA makes those interactions accessible, so the screen reader user knows what to do.

-• Javascript is another language that works well with HTML and XML.
-Javascript and JAVA are two different languages.
+• JavaScript is another language that works well with HTML and XML.
+JavaScript and JAVA are two different languages.
 People often confuse them.
 JavaScript makes it possible to communicate with HTML or HTML5, create animations, calculations, validate forms, and other tasks.
 JAVA creates items such as applets (a program executed inside another program).
 Tasks that you may accomplish with JAVA include interacting with the end-user, reading from files, creating other task-based programs and much more.

 In Closing